m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 >

-- Written an admin panel with **JQuery and PHP** that can send offering emails according to the company's stocks and convert approved offers into billings.
+- Written an admin panel with **JQuery and PHP** that sends offering emails according to the company's inventory.
+Eliminated the manual processes, kept documents organized, and doubled time efficiency.
-- Built their [website](http://bsmproje.com) with vanilla CSS and JS.
-- Had an impact on the company's workflow and finding potential clients.
+- Constructed the company's [website](http://bsmproje.com) with **Photoshop, vanilla CSS and JS** that had impact on finding more than 10 clients.

 ### Istanbul Cerrahi Hospital - IT Intern